scotthadzik/PiLabSite/docs/pi4.md

 ![pi4](assets\img\pi4.png)

 ## 1.1.
+Pi On-Board Components

+The Pi has a Broadcom BCM2711, Quad core ARM processor with a 64 bit

+## 1.2.
 Input monitoring with the Pi

-The 40-pin GPIO header found on the Pi makes it so the computer can monitor various types of inputs.
+The 40-pin GPIO header found on the Pi enables the connection of the CPU monitor various types of inputs.
 Most of the pins on the header can be programed as an input or an output.
 The input pins can be used to monitor the state of a switch or value of a sensor.

 ![pi_input](assets\img\pi_input.png)